-High Score Low Score Visual learner: Visual presentation A ("hit") B ("miss") Visual learner: Auditory presentation C ("miss") D ("hit")
+Visual learner: Visual presentation A ("hit") B ("miss") Visual learner: Auditory presentation C ("miss") D ("hit")

-- A focus on "hits" (Table Cells A and D: memorable co-occurrences), while overlooking many more "misses" (Table Cells B and C: absence of memorable co-occurrences) - "Modality preference" (among students) does not interact with teaching method; i.e., there is no difference in student outcomes when the teacher uses a method (e.g., visual presentation) designed to match the student's preference/style (e.g., visual learner) (Pashler, McDaniel, Rohrer & Bjork, 2009).
+- A focus on "hits" (Table Cells A and D: memorable co-occurrences), while overlooking many more "misses" (Table Cells B and C: absence of memorable co-occurrences) - "Modality preference" (among students) does not interact with teaching method; i.e., there is no difference in student outcomes when the teacher uses a method (e.g., visual presentation) designed to match the student's preference(style (e.g., visual learner) (Pashler, McDaniel, Rohrer & Bjork, 2009).

-- A and B are correlated, but A doesn't necessarily cause B. - The possibilities (all of which must be considered) are
+A and B are correlated, but A doesn't necessarily cause B.

-- A causes B (maybe ...)
+- The possibilities (all of which must be considered) are - A causes B (maybe ...)
 B causes A (no ... because the cause must precede the effect) C (often unknown or unmeasured) is associated with/causes both A and B (maybe ...) - Example: - After a teacher adopts the school psychologist's recommendation to change the layout of the classroom, the school psychologist observes in the classroom and notes that, indeed, the behavior of students has improved.

-Hawthorne Effect Changes in environment weren't he reason for improved worker performance; instead, it was the presence of the researchers when they left, the improvements disappeared as well. - A child receives a series of vaccinations at around age 2.
+Hawthome Effect: Changes in environment weren'the reason for improved worker performance; instead, it was the presence of the researches when they left, the improvements disappeared as well. - A child receives a series of vaccinations at around age 2.
 Not long after, the pediatrician diagnoses the child with autism. - Further, the "post hoc, ergo propter hoc" error frequently occurs (A comes before B; therefore A caused B) - Because the diagnosis occurred soon after the vaccination, the vaccination must have caused the autism.

-]

 A mock trial defendant was accused of "driving under the influence" of alcohol, resulting in his running a stop sign and colliding with a garbage truck.
 His blood alcohol level at the time of the collision was (is) unknown.

 Two separate "juries" were formed, and each was given a different description of the defendant's behavior at a party prior to the accident.

-Jury A. On his way out the door, the defendant staggered against a serving table, knocking a bowl to the floor. -
+Jury A. On his way out the door, the defendant staggered against a serving table, knocking a bowl to the floor.

 Jury B. On his way out the door, the defendant staggered against a serving table, knocking a bowl of guacamole dip to the floor and splattering guacamole on the spotless white carpet.

 How did each jury rule on the question of the defendant's guilt?

--

--

-True or False: There has been a recent, dramatic increase in the percentage of

-children with autism.

-■ Do more people in the U.S. die each year

-from cause "A" or cause "B"?
+- True or False: There has been a recent, dramatic increase in the percentage of children with autism. - Do more people in the U.S. die each year from cause "A" or cause "B"?

+(B) Diabetes

+(A) Murder

-(A) Murder(B) Diabetes(A) Murder(B) Suicide
+• (A) Murder (B) Suicide

 • (A) Car accidents (B) Abdominal Cancer

+Representativeness Heuristic

-Representativeness Heuristic 1 Representativeness riconstite "Like goes with like" when a person or situation looks or acts like (or reminds us of) an earlier situation or person A "prototype" mental scheme is activated and influences reactions Examples: Teacher brings a child with dirty, torn clothing and unkempt hair to your office, complaining that she rarely has needed materials when she arrives in the morning.
-(Fits your prototype for a "neglected child," so you respond accordingly, looking for further evidence of neglect) • Or maybe?
-New student support team member interrupts conversation when he arrives at a meeting, sits at the head of the table, and immediately begins talking to the student's parents.
-(Fits your prototype for a "difficult teacher," so you respond student's parents.
-(Fits your prototype for a "difficult teacher," so you respond accordingly, ignoring his presence and discounting what he has to say) • Or maybe?
+- "Like goes with like"... when a person or situation looks or acts like (or reminds us of) an earlier situation or person - A "prototype" mental scheme is activated and influences reactions - Examples. - Teacher brings a child with dirty, torn clothing and unkempt hair to your office, complaining that she rarely has needed materials when she arrives in the morning.
+(Fits your prototype for a "neglected child," so you respond accordingly, looking for further evidence of neglect) - Or maybe ...? - New student support team member interrupts conversation when he arrives at a meeting, sits at the head of the table, and immediately begins talking to the student's parents.
+(Fits your prototype for a "difficult teacher," so you respond accordingly, ignoring his presence and discounting what he has to say) - Or maybe ...